HugoFernandes2343/LAPR4_2017-2018/README.md

 	install - install the package into the local repository, for use as a dependency in other projects locally deploy - done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

-To build type:
+To build type (in the root folder):

 	mvn clean verify

-To execute type:
+To execute type (in the root folder):

 	mvn gwt:run

-To generate plantuml diagrams type:

-	mvn plantuml:generate

 # 2. Integration of ANTLR4 and GWT